Downing Street: Security gates

 Barriers were erected at the St James's Park end of the street for the unveiling of the Cenotaph on 11 November 1920.
-They were a public safety measure intended to prevent the crowds in Whitehall becoming too dense.
+They were a public safety measure intended to prevent the crowds in Whitehall from becoming too dense.

-When the movement for Irish independence became increasingly violent, it was decided to retain the barriers, which were raised and strengthened.
-On 26 November 1920 construction commenced on a wooden barricade, 8 ft high at the end of the street.
-They were described as being of a "substantial character" mounted on proper foundations and incorporated vehicle gates.
+When the Irish War of Independence became increasingly violent, it was decided to retain the barriers, which were raised and strengthened.
+On 26 November 1920, construction commenced on a wooden barricade, 8 ft high at the end of the street.
+They were described as being of a "substantial character" mounted on proper foundations and incorporating vehicle gates.
 The barriers were taken down in 1922 when the Irish Free State was created.

 Vehicle access was curtailed in 1973 when metal barriers were placed across the entrance to the street.
 In 1974, the Metropolitan Police proposed erecting a semi-permanent barrier between the pavement and carriageway on the Foreign Office side to keep pedestrians off the main part of the street.
 The proposal came with assurances that tourists would still be permitted to take photographs at the door of Number 10.
 The Prime Minister, Harold Wilson, rejected the proposal, feeling that it would appear to be an unacceptable restriction of the freedom of the public.
-Wilson's private secretary wrote "I much regret this further erosion of the Englishman's right to wander at will in Downing Street."
+Wilson's private secretary wrote: "I much regret this further erosion of the Englishman's right to wander at will in Downing Street."

-In 1982 access was further restricted by railings and a demountable gate.
+In 1982, access was further restricted by railings and a demountable gate.
 They were replaced by black steel gates in 1989.
 The increase in security was due to an increase in violence, particularly by the IRA during The Troubles.
 The Thatcher ministry was particularly moved to increase security after the 1979 Assassination of Lord Mountbatten.

 Access through these gates led to a political scandal known as Plebgate (or Gategate), which started in September 2012.
-The trigger was an altercation between Conservative Chief Whip Andrew Mitchell, and the police officers on duty at these gates.
+The trigger was an altercation between Conservative Chief Whip Andrew Mitchell and the police officers on duty at these gates.
 Mitchell had to resign as the Government Chief Whip because of the incident.

-On the afternoon of 25 May 2023 the gates were damaged when a car crashed into them.
+On the afternoon of 25 May 2023, the gates were damaged when a car crashed into them.
 The Prime Minister was inside 10 Downing Street at the time.
-A man was arrested by police and the incident was not terrorism related.
+A man was arrested by police, and the incident was not terrorism related.